jspsych/jsPsych/docs/overview/building-surveys.md

 #### Creating dynamic surveys with JSON

-You cannot include JavaScript functions as values in your `survey_json`, but SurveyJS has implemented some convenience options for setting up certain kinds of dynamic survey behavior from within the JSON configuration.
-For instance, the survey JSON can contain expressions that dynamically determine the visibility of a question or choice/column/row (see [Conditional Visibility](https://surveyjs.io/form-library/documentation/design-survey/conditional-logic#conditional-visibility) and [Expressions](https://surveyjs.io/form-library/documentation/design-survey/conditional-logic#expressions)).
-As another example, you can use a placeholder value to insert the response from a particular question into a text string (see [Dynamic Texts: Question Values](https://surveyjs.io/form-library/documentation/design-survey/conditional-logic#question-values)).
+You cannot include JavaScript functions as values in your `survey_json`.
+Fortunately, SurveyJS has implemented some convenience options for setting up certain kinds of dynamic survey behavior from within the JSON configuration.
+For instance, you can define a condition expression from within the JSON that will dynamically show/hide a question or choice/column/row (see [Conditional Visibility](https://surveyjs.io/form-library/documentation/design-survey/conditional-logic#conditional-visibility) and [Expressions](https://surveyjs.io/form-library/documentation/design-survey/conditional-logic#expressions)).
+As another example, you can use a placeholder value inside a text string to insert the response from a particular question into that string (see [Dynamic Texts: Question Values](https://surveyjs.io/form-library/documentation/design-survey/conditional-logic#question-values)).

-In general, in the `survey_json` you can access information that exists *within that same `survey` trial* and use it to produce dynamic behavior (e.g. putting placeholder values in text strings, automatically populating choice values, etc.).
+In general, you can access information in the survey JSON that exists *within that same `survey` trial* and use it to produce dynamic behavior (e.g. putting placeholder values in text strings, automatically populating choice values, etc.).
 But if you need to access information that becomes available during the experiment but *outside of that particular `survey` trial*, you will need to use the `survey_function` parameter.

 #### Defining survey questions programmatically

-Finally, the `survey_function` parameter can also be useful when you want to create your survey content programmatically, rather than writing out each question in JSON.
+The `survey_function` parameter can also be useful when you want to create your survey content programmatically, rather than writing out each question separately in JSON.
 For instance, if you were going to present the exact same question format for a large set of different prompts, you could define them one-by-one in the `survey_json` like this:

 ```json
 '{